Line Flow based SLAM: Experiments

 \textbf{Quantitative Evaluation Baselines.} We evaluate LF-SLAM against a few state-of-the-art SLAM algorithms: ORB-SLAM2~\cite{Mur-Artal2017}, PL-SLAM~\cite{Pumarola2017}, LSD-SLAM~\cite{Engel2014} and DSO~\cite{Engel2018}.
-DSO~\cite{Engel2018} and LSD~\cite{Engel2014} are direct methods that not only operate well in texture-less environments, but also provide visually appealing reconstruction results.
-Note that PL-SLAMs have monocular~\cite{Pumarola2017} and stereo~\cite{Gomez-Ojeda2017} versions in the literature, we label the monocular version as PL-SLAM Mono~\cite{Pumarola2017}.
+DSO~\cite{Engel2018} and LSD~\cite{Engel2014} are direct methods that not only operate well in texture-less environments but also provide visually appealing reconstruction results.
+Note that PL-SLAMs have monocular~\cite{Pumarola2017} and stereo~\cite{Gomez-Ojeda2017} versions in the literature, and we label the monocular version as PL-SLAM Mono~\cite{Pumarola2017}.
 Both ORB-SLAM2~\cite{Mur-Artal2017} and PL-SLAM Mono~\cite{Pumarola2017} are indirect methods.
 ORB-SLAM2 has achieved state-of-the-art performance on many datasets.
-PL-SLAM Mono exploits point and line features to deal with low texture scenarios.
+PL-SLAM Mono exploits point and line features to address low texture scenarios.
+We reimplement PL-SLAM Mono for more sufficient comparisons, especially in 3D mapping as there are no official published source codes.
+Due to the multithreading interleaving, for each sequence, we run all the systems 10 times and report median values for the trajectory results.

 \textbf{Experiments on the TUM RGBD benchmark.} A quantitative evaluation of localization accuracy on the TUM RGBD benchmark is demonstrated in Table~\ref{table:ATE}.
 The TUM RGBD dataset consists of 39 indoor sequences captured in an office environment and an industrial hall.
-Indirect methods, ORB-SLAM2, PL-SLAM Mono, and LF-SLAM provide better performance than direct methods such as DSO and LSD-SLAM.
-Although direct methods can generate visually appealing dense 3D maps, it is not easy to leverage their global maps to improve localization accuracy.
+Indirect methods, e.g., ORB-SLAM2, PL-SLAM Mono, and LF-SLAM, provide better performance than direct methods, such as DSO and LSD-SLAM.
+To show that the reimplemented version of PL-SLAM achieves comparable performances with the original, we provide the results of the two versions in Table~\ref{table:ATE}.
+Direct methods perform poorly in localization on the TUM RGBD dataset, which is recorded with a rolling shutter camera and not friendly to direct approaches.
 LF-SLAM achieves the best results on 9 of 12 sequences.
-The mean ATEs of our method compared against other methods prove that LF-SLAM system has good performance in different scenarios.
-We also give the trajectories provided by LF-SLAM and the ground truth trajectories in Fig.~\ref{fig:ExperimentTUMTra}.
+The mean ATEs of our method compared against other methods prove that the LF-SLAM system exhibits good performance in different scenarios.

-\emph{fr1\_floor} sequence contains a few knotholes, which can be easily tracked by point features.
+The \emph{fr1\_floor} sequence contains a few knotholes, which can be easily tracked by point features.
 In contrast, salient line features rarely appear in this sequence.
-Due to this reason, the results of PL-SLAM Mono are inferior to those of ORB-SLAM2.
-By carefully maintaining line flows, LF-SLAM achieves the best results by utilizing the temporarily visible lines on objects and the repetitive textures on the floor.
+For this reason, the results of PL-SLAM Mono are inferior to those of ORB-SLAM2.
+By carefully maintaining line flows, LF-SLAM achieves the best results by utilizing temporarily visible lines on objects and repetitive textures on the floor.